Bluetorch-LLC/elden-cloud/md/guides-diyrouter.md

 ### Notes
 - You can have as many WAN interfaces and NAT rules as you want.
 If you happen to steal your neighbor's internet service (with permission) you can just add a masquerade rule for it below your phone.
+It will failover as you'd expect.
 - Unconventional WAN interfaces like cellular modems and store-bought wifi adapters might need extra software and out-of-tree drivers.